-Bernie Sanders Won't Yet Explain How He Would Pay For Medicare For All
+Bernie Sanders Won't Yet Explain Details Of How To Pay For Medicare For All

 Bernie Sanders doesn't plan on releasing a detailed plan of how to finance his single-payer Medicare for All plan, he told CNBC's John Harwood on Tuesday.